For a manual build, choose the path below that matches your system.

 to cmake.

 It is usually possible to use a package manager to install most of IBAMR’s dependencies.
-For example, with macOS you can use HomeBrew to install most of what you will need:
+For example, on macOS you can use Homebrew to install most of what you will need:

-$ brew install boost cmake eigen gcc gfortran hypre hdf5-mpi m4 muparser m4 open-mpi petsc wget which
+$ brew install boost cmake eigen gcc gfortran hypre hdf5-mpi m4 muparser open-mpi petsc wget which

-Similarly, on Ubuntu you can install the same set of dependencies via
+Similarly, on Ubuntu you can install the same set of dependencies with

 $ sudo apt install libboost-all-dev cmake libeigen3-dev gcc gfortran libhypre-dev libhdf5-openmpi-dev libmuparser-dev m4 petsc-dev libopenmpi-dev libsiloh5-dev wget which

-These packages are available on most Linux distributions.
-Note that Ubuntu has a Silo package but HomeBrew does not.
+Most Linux distributions provide similar packages.
+Note that Ubuntu has a Silo package but Homebrew does not.

-If you do not have superuser access to your machine then you will need to ask a system administrator to run those commands, use autoibamr, or compile them yourself via the instructions below.
+If you do not have superuser access to your machine, ask a system administrator to run those commands, use autoibamr, or compile the dependencies yourself using the instructions below.

 For uniformity, we recommend installing all of this software in one centralized directory: here we will use $HOME/Applications.
-Hence, to begin the installation process, create this directory:
+To begin the installation process, create this directory:

 mkdir -p $HOME/Applications